 Welcome to our FAQ.

-We’re collecting questions about Thermal Energy Networks and networked geothermal systems with a focus on how we can implement them in Vermont.
+We’re collecting questions about Thermal Energy Networks with a focus on how we can implement them in Vermont.

 We’re developing this resource and value your input.